 “From a sensory ecology perspective, a bird is best characterized as “a bill guided by an eye.”
 (GR Martin 2017).

 At the weir, there’s a dialectic underway.
 There are cacophony and whisper, the smash of a river rolling over man-made edifice and then, little streams pulsing through rocks to shingle hemlines around willow islands.
 There are plastic sheets and children’s cars and balls and other city objects tangled in the wash-through.
 Tweavelets weave monofilaments of polymers as well as duff.
 We leave our marks in anti-fluministic ways.
 And yet little egret is fluministic in her devotion.
 Her binocular eyes are wide open, and key is alignment to a potential, the beak and beyond, like a snooker player staring down a fine-crafted cue to an imaginary, glinting ball ready for a pocket.

 She is patient.
 Patience is a verb.
 It is not incapacity.
 It is not nothing.
 Neither is it death.
 It is keeping the opposite alive.
 Senses are alert to the main chance not yet happened, deep in the flows ahead.
 The process of patience requires imagining ~ the vision of seeing in advance the potential and most efficient main chance in space and time.
 Imagine all the little fishes…

 So, no thank you.
-In being always pragmatic is to always compromise (in consequence and in virtue).
+Being always pragmatic is to always compromise (in consequence and in virtue).
 To always compromise is to lower expectations.
-Sometimes, compromise is no where near enough.
+Sometimes, compromise is nowhere near enough.
 One needs to raise the game to beyond-perspective.
 Like the heron and little egret.